 - How to apply

 Marking operation venue

-The venue for the marking operation and marker training is the Queensland Sport and Athletics Centre (QSAC), (previously QEII stadium), within the Brisbane metropolitan area.
+The venue for the marking operation, including marker training, is the Queensland Sport and Athletics Centre (QSAC), Kessels Road, Nathan (previously QEII stadium), within the Brisbane metropolitan area.

 QSAC is approximately 10 km south of the Brisbane CBD, approximately 20 km south of Brisbane Airport and approximately 70 km north of the Gold Coast.
 The venue is easily accessible by road and by public transport.
 Ample, well-lit parking is available.